pygreece/community/docs/en/code-of-conduct.md

 organizing team may take such action as it deems appropriate, including warning the offender or banning the offender (for life or for a specified period of time) from the community and community events.

+Participants who are banned may contact the organizing team at [organizers@pygreece.org](mailto:organizers@pygreece.org) to appeal the decision within 15 days.

+## Reporting Behavior

+If you have any concerns or need to report inappropriate behavior, you can contact the responsible team at [coc@pygreece.org](mailto:coc@pygreece.org).
+All reports will be handled with confidentiality and with priority to ensuring the well-being of our members.

+The members of the team are:

+- Lysandros Nikolaou, and
+- Vasiliki Dalakiari

 **Thank you for helping to make PyGreece a welcoming and friendly community for everyone.**